 Pub in the Park Chiswick is nothing but the UK’s biggest celebration of food and music.
 Hosted by English chefs Tom Kerridge and Matt Tebbutt, the festival brings top-notch chefs who concoct delicious recipes in cooking demonstrations.
 You’ll go home with plenty of tips to create delicious dishes.

 Not everything is about theory, though.
 These chefs also bring their award-winning pubs and restaurants to the event so you can satisfy the foodie in you.
-Plus, famous singers will be musicalizing the festival – Sophie Ellis-Bextor and Craig David are on the list for 2022.
+Plus, famous singers will be musicalizing the festival – McFly and Ronan Keating are on the list for 2023.

 If you have a soft spot for beautiful architecture, you must attend the Open House London Festival.
 This two-week celebration allows visitors to discover London’s architectural hidden gems for free – and the word hidden isn’t used lightly here.